alexpejovic/PythonVideoGame/README.md

 # CSC148 Assignment 2

- Sofija and Alex's vibe sesh
+Implementation of a video game in Python by Sofija and Alex.